RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	insecure	direct	object	references	occur	when	a developer	has	in	their	code	a	reference	to	something	on	the	application side,	such	as	a	database	key,	the	directory	structure	of	the	application, configuration	information	about	the	hosting	system,	or	any	other information	that	pertains	to	the	workings	of	the	application	that	should not	be	exposed	to	users	or	the	network.

-### Question # 17 - What	is	the	primary	security	mechanism	used	to	protect	SOAP	and	RESTAPIs?
+### [important] Question # 17 - What	is	the	primary	security	mechanism	used	to	protect	SOAP	and	REST APIs?
 A.	Firewalls
 B.	XML	firewalls
 C.	Encryption
 D.	WAFs
 Answer: C.

-The	SOAP	and	REST	APIs	do	not	have	built-in	security mechanisms	and	must	rely	on	external	mechanisms.
-The	primary means	to	protect	both	APIs	is	through	the	use	of	encryption,	typically through	the	use	of	TLS	to	secure	the	transmission	of	data	across	the networks	between	the	clients	and	services.
+**The	SOAP	and	REST	APIs	do	not	have	built-in	security mechanisms**	and	must	rely	on	external	mechanisms.
+**The	primary means	to	protect	both	APIs	is	through	the	use	of	encryption**, **typically through	the	use	of	TLS	to	secure	the	transmission**	of	data	across	the networks	between	the	clients	and	services.

 A	is	incorrect	because	although	firewalls	may	be	used	with	some	APIs to	limit	and	control	access	to	them,	it	does	not	provide	as	thorough security	as	encryption,	nor	does	it	secure	the	data	transmissions	from the	APIs	at	all.